jimmyshi360/Charm-City-Murals/notes.md

-# Ideas
+# Our Vision

+The HopHacksDreamTeam wants to create an app for social good.
+We see primary avenues as enabling local muicpalities to be smarter and better, or to directly empower the people of Baltimore to have better experience.

+This is a list of our initial ideas, and our thought process.

+## Initial Idea Phase

-Trash collection routing
+  - [ ] Trash collection routing
-Request pcikups
+   - Request pcikups
-Image recognition for pickups
+   - Image recognition for pickups

-Chatbot to help people through enrollment
+  - [ ] Chatbot to help people through enrollment
-Baltimore themed
+   - Baltimore themed
-Text messaging
+   - Text messaging
+   - Chat app

-Placing routing for police traffic, fire
+  - [ ] Placing routing for police traffic, fire

-parking for balitmore
+  - [ ] Parking for balitmore

-AR for balitmore murals
+  - [x] AR for balitmore murals
-Baltimore love project
+   - Baltimore love project

-Process for mural approval
+   - Process for mural approval

-suggest new best routes to ease congestion ther,
+  - [ ] Suggest new best routes to ease congestion
+   - Simulate traffic
+   - Determine what bus routes, trains would ease congestion

-Mesh networks.
+  - [ ] Smart Mesh networks.

+## And so it was decided.

+Let there be code.